audrainess/audrainess/README.md

 - Hello, I’m @audrainess
 - I am a physician scientist studying medical genetics at Baylor College of Medicine
-- My interests include (and are NOT limited to) diagnostics, new sequencing technologies (especially single cell sequencing), and bioinformatics
+- My interests include somatic and mitochondrial genomics, new sequencing technologies (especially single cell sequencing), and bioinformatics
-- Reach me via Twitter @audrainess or audrainess@gmail.com! :)
+- Reach me via X @audrainess or audrainess@gmail.com

 <!---
 audrainess/audrainess is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.